2016 Web Conference Series: Practices for Advancing Racial Equity in Arts Grantmaking

 In a special blog post, Mr. Bedoya shares his thoughts on the web conference series within the context of GIA’s commitment to increase philanthropic and government support for ALAANA artists and arts organizations.

-GIA spotlights other ways in which racial equity can be advanced in arts philanthropy through the annual conference, GIA Reader, commissioned research, podcasts, other web conferences, and our website.
+GIA spotlights other ways in which racial equity can be advanced in arts philanthropy through the annual conference, GIA Reader, commissioned research, podcasts, other webinars, and our website.